yichuan-huang/gptoss-deploy-hf/README.md

     ```

 2.  **Run the Application**:

-    Start the Gradio web server by running the main application file:
+    **Standard deployment (without mxfp4 triton backend):**
     ```bash
     python app.py
     ```

-    For multi-GPU deployment, you can specify which GPUs to use, for example:
+    **For multi-GPU deployment, you can specify which GPUs to use, for example:**
     ```bash
     CUDA_VISIBLE_DEVICES=0,1,2,3 python app.py
     ```

-    The application will be available at the local URL provided in the terminal (e.g., `http://0.0.0.0:7860`).
+    The application will be available at the local URL provided in the terminal (e.g., `http://127.0.0.1:7860`).

 3.  **Interact with the Model**:
     - Open the URL in your web browser.